anonymised-account/label-embedding-medical-coding/README.md

         print("final layer: code embedding initialised")
 ```

+# Results
+See folders for results of mean and standard deviation of each model.

 # Requirements
 * Python 3.6.*
 * PyTorch 0.3.0 with [caml-mimic](https://github.com/jamesmullenbach/caml-mimic) for CNN,BiGRU,CNN+att models for CNN,BiGRU,CNN+att models